-It is a requirement of Regulation 19 (1) of the Non-Governmental Organizations (amendments) Regulations of 2019 (GN .No.
-685).
-Those Organizations which we're registered Under the Act (NGOS ACT) and issued a certificate of registration or certificate of compliance shall make an application to the Board for issuance of new certificate.
+It is a requirement of Regulation 19 (1) of the Non-Governmental Organizations (amendments) Regulations of 2019 (GN .
+No. 685).
+Those Organizations which we're registered Under the Act (NGOs ACT) and issued a certificate of registration or certificate of compliance shall make an application to the Board for issuance of the new certificate.

-NOTE: The purposes of the new certificate is to put expired date which will be every 10 years
+NOTE: The purpose of the new certificate is to put expired date which will be every 10 years

-FOR NEW APPLICANTS THOSE COMPANIES LIMITED BY GUARANTEE WITHOUTH SHARE CAPITAL PRIVIOUSLY REGISTERED UNDER THE COMPANIES ACT:
+FOR NEW APPLICANTS THOSE COMPANIES LIMITED BY GUARANTEE WITHOUT SHARE CAPITAL PREVIOUSLY REGISTERED UNDER THE COMPANIES ACT:

-- Application shall be made under NGO A form no 1 for all - Softy and hard copy certificate of incorporation - Softy and hard copy of not less than five founder members - Softy and hard copy of the constitution or memorandum - Softy and hard copy CV of leaders/office bearers, each CV with (2) size pictures - Other specify (if any)
+- The application shall be made under NGO A form no 1 for all - Softy and hard copy certificate of incorporation - Softy and hard copy of not less than five founder members - Softy and hard copy of the constitution or memorandum - Softy and hard copy CV of leaders/office bearers, each CV with (2) size pictures - Other specify (if any)

-FOR PRIVIOUSLY REGISTERED NGOS
+FOR PREVIOUSLY REGISTERED NGOs

-- · Softy and hard copy of previous registration certificate - Softy and hard copy trust deed, MEMART or constitution

-• Softy and hard copy CV of leader/office bearers, each CV with two (2) passport picture
+- Softy and hard copy of previous registration certificate - Softy and hard copy trust deed, MEMART or constitution - Softy and hard copy CV of leader/office bearers, each CV with two (2) passport picture